Shortening and unshortening links

 1. Connect your Bitly account to your Buffer account

-Next, log into your Buffer account, select the channel on the left hand side of your dashboard that you'd like to change, and select the Settings tab.
-Under the General tab, you'll find a section at the top called Link Shortening.
-Click Connect Bitly.
-Follow the steps to authorize Buffer to connect to your Bitly account.
+Next, log into your Buffer account, select the channel on the left hand side of your dashboard that you'd like to change, and click the gear icon next to the channel name.

 1. Try it out!